-comprise the complete set of data from drone flights or merely what has been found to date.
-The design of the firing pad at Firing Site 5 changed from a flat pad to a sand-filled pit in the summer of 1971, but the drone results do not show an appreciable change in cloud concentration before and after the change.
-The log-probability fit to the drone sampler results had a median concentration of 70 pCi/m3 and a 95th-percentile concentration of 944 pCi/m3, so the median ground concentration outside the bunker in the 1960s was about 85 times less than the median cloud concentration measured in the 1970s.
+This analysis found results from the drone samplers for March 1971, various dates in 1972, and two dates in the summer of 1974 (Gidley 1971; Alexander 1972a,b,c, 1974).
+It is not known if these data comprise the complete set of data from drone flights or merely what has been found to date.
+The design of the firing pad at Firing Site 5 changed from a flat pad to a sand-filled pit in the summer of 1971, but the drone results do not show an appreciable change in cloud concentration before and after the change (Alexander 1972a,b,c).
+The log-probability fit to the drone sampler results had a median concentration of 70 pCi/m3 and a 95th-percentile concentration of 944 pCi/m3, so the median ground concentration outside the bunker in the 1960s was about 85 times less than the median cloud concentrations measured in the 1970s [70].
 Considering the large GSDs and the dynamics of cloud concentrations measured very near to the cloud origin, the two sets of measurements are reasonably consistent; that is, they do not indicate that the 1970s shots produced significantly higher or lower ground-level concentrations than the 1960s shots.

 The March 1971 drone results were from a study that compared the cloud concentration of DU from a hydroshot that contained DU and two detonations from Firing Site 5 that contained only HE (Gidley 1971).
-The cloud concentration of DU was similar for all three shots, and the DU from the HE-only shots was resuspended contamination from the firing site area.
+The cloud concentration of DU was similar for all three shots, and the DU from the HE-only shots was resuspended contamination from the firing site area (Gidley 1971).
 The effect of the sandy pit on resuspension of DU is not known, but by 1977 there was a policy to not use Firing Site 5 for any non-DU detonations because, "this could cause the resuspension of some of the residue of shots fired at that bunker in the past" (Boettner 1977; Wilcox 1984; Alexander 1984).
 Therefore, intakes of DU by firing site personnel were possible after every shot at Firing Site 5, not just the hydroshots.

 Table 5-10 lists what was discovered about the number of DU-related detonations.
 The number of shots in 1960 and 1961 was assumed to equal the number of air samples in the air sample log (often more than one sample per day), namely 30 and 58, respectively.
-These shots occurred at Firing Site 4.
-The shots from 1971 to 1986 occurred at Firing Site 5.
-Test firing using DU ended in 1986 (MHSMC 1990, Chapter 7).
+These shots occurred at Firing Site 4 (MHSMC ca. 1961).
+The shots from 1971 to 1986 occurred at Firing Site 5 (Gidley 1971; Alexander 1972a,b,c, 1974).
+Test firing using DU ended in 1986 (MHSMC 1997, Chapter 7).
 As shown, there are gaps in the data.
-This analysis used annual environmental reports to fill some of the gaps (Alexander 1975, 1976; Alexander, Cornelius, and

-Horton 1978; Laseter 1986).
+This analysis used annual environmental reports to fill some of the gaps (Alexander 1975, 1976; Alexander, Cornelius, and Horton 1978; Laseter 1986).
 Because the first DU shot may have occurred in late 1959, the number of shots for 1959 was chosen to be half of the number of shots in 1960.